 What is epoxy flooring?

 Epoxy floors combine the highest strength resin in the industry and a durable polyamine hardener to create a surface resistant to heat and chemicals.
 When properly applied and cured, a concrete garage floor becomes water- and mold-proof and stain-, bacteria-, and heat-resistant.
-The finish will not only be beautiful, it will be protected against scuffs, cracks, and breakage, and can last up to 20 years.
+The finish will not only be beautiful, but it will also be protected against scuffs, cracks, and breakage, and can last up to 20 years.

 How is epoxy floor coating applied?